Venom1/Dominos.NET/README.md

 ```cs
 order.PlaceOrder(PaymentType.Cash);
 ```
-You could also pay with GiftCard, CreditCard, DoorDebit, DoorCredit (will throw an exception if the store doesnt support said type)
+You could also pay with GiftCard, CreditCard, DoorDebit, DoorCredit (will throw an exception if the store doesn't support said type).
 ```cs
 order.PlaceOrder(PaymentType.GiftCard);
 ```